marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

         - Description: Sets a breakpoint at the given position.
 You can pass an optional condition for when to break.
         - Example 1: break mutant/sieve.py:5
         - Example 1: break sieve.py:5, len(primes) != 0
+        - Avoid putting breakpoints on lines with list comprehenstions (e.g. `[x for x in y if ...]`), because Python calls the line internally many times.
       - commands:
         - Syntax: `commands \n [silent] \n <your commands> \n (end|c[ont])`
           - `commands` lets you define commands that will be executed every time a breakpoint is hit.